 No matter who you are or where you come from, you’ll find something captivating, unusual and oh-so-amazing going on in London.
 This is the city where everything happens.

-Although London weather can be unpredictable, you can be certain each month will bring a whole new ginormous selection of events – and you’re not going to want to miss these awesome June activities.
+Although the London weather can be unpredictable, you can be certain each month will bring a whole new ginormous selection of events – and you’re not going to want to miss these awesome August activities.

 Other things to do

 August is now here, which means summer is starting to wind down – so if you’ve been waiting to experience a festival or enjoy other seasonal fun, time is running out!

 What about Art’s House: A Lovely London Festival with DJ Harvey?
 Originally started as an intimate rave in a stranger’s front room, now it’s one of the capital’s most fun-filled parties.
 This year it’s taking over Three Mills Island on 10 August.